zhengjunyao-work/arc24/docs/modeling/Iteration_25_decouple_ft_and_ttft.md

 ## Goal

-Can I improve the LB score by decoupling fine-tuning and test-time fine-tuning
+Can I improve the LB score by decoupling fine-tuning and test-time fine-tuning?

 ## Motivation